bmoussaud/xl-aws-workshop/README.md

 * Add a Template, provide a name `Provision & Deploy`, Click on the create button
 * Click on `New Phase` to rename it `Phase 1`
 * Add Task, Select XLDeploy:Deploy, and provide a title, for example `Provision & Deploy`
-  * Application: `Applications/aws-host``
+  * Application: `Applications/aws-host`
   * Version: `1.0.0`
   * Environment: Fill with an environment you used previously
   * Click on `Assign to me` link

 ![image](images/schema-2.png)

-* Add Task, Select Core:Manuam, and provide a title, for example `check in the AWS console the new EC2 instance is up & ready`
+* Add Task, Select Core:Manual, and provide a title, for example `check in the AWS console the new EC2 instance is up & ready`
   * Description: Go to the AWS console, provide your credential and click on the EC2 Service.
   * Click on `Assign to me` link